Degri95/School_District_Analysis/README.md

 - The % Passing Reading decreased .29%
 - The % Overall Passing decreased .317%

-We were able to update Thomas High Schools scores to the correct values by calculating the averages and percentages by using an updated student count for the school, without the 9th Grade values skewing the metrics.
+We were able to update Thomas High Schools scores to the correct values by calculating the averages and percentages by using an updated student count for the school, without the 9th Grade student count skewing the metrics.

 ![THS student count without 9th Graders](/Resources/THS_count.PNG)